**Global foods market

 7. When shrimps turn reddish, pour in 3 cans of chicken and the beans

-8. Add about half a teaspoon of salt and black pepper as desired (I like a lot).
+8. Add about half a teaspoon of salt and black pepper as desired (I

 9. Bring to boil until beans are almost cooked

-10. Add the two kinds of noodles, mix well until all the noodles are wet
+10. Add the two kinds of noodles, mix well until all the noodles are

 11. Add the carrots, mix well